 Geography is an excellent subject choice for Extended Essays.
 Past titles have included urban heat island analysis of Hong Kong and Lausanne, residential quality of life in Moscow and nomadic pastoral impacts in Oman.

-A half day trip along the north Norfolk coastline to investigate management and physical processes in Cley and a couple of other locations.
+Upper 6 – A half day trip along the north Norfolk coastline to investigate management and physical processes.

-Each year we have two teams entered for the Worldwise Quiz competition run by the Norwich branch of the Geographical Association for Schools from Suffolk and Norfolk.
+Each year we have two teams entered in the Worldwise Quiz competition run by the Norwich branch of the Geographical Association for Schools from Suffolk and Norfolk.
 Students are selected from Years 9 to 11 to take part.
 There are several elective slots for training and selection of teams.
-Over the past 3 years the school has come 2nd place twice and in 2016 won the competition.
+We have won this competition in the past 3 years.

 Sophie grew up in Thyolo Malawi on a tea estate, moving to England permanently at the age of 18.
 She then studied Environmental Geography and International Development at the UEA.
 Sophie has climbed to Everest Base Camp and spent three months in Zambia researching the role of tourism within the South Luangwa region.
 Following this, Sophie completed her PGCE at the University of Cambridge, moving on to study the barriers to Secondary Education in Southern Malawi for her M.Ed.

 Dominic joined Gresham’s in 2009 as Head of Geography.
-Since then her has run the DoE Award, is Housemaster of Farfield and Master in Charge of Cricket.
+Since then he has run the DoE Award, is Housemaster of Farfield and Master in Charge of Cricket.
 Dominic’s interests in Geography include developmental and urban geography.
 Dominic is a Chartered Geographer and has written for various companies on a range of topics.
-He also runs fieldwork trips in the UK and abroad.